fear-ai/wpages/HStrip.md

 - Review UTF-8 usage patterns and define acceptable output subset.
 - Survey link and image patterns to inform policy.
 - Identify shortcodes in use and their relevance.
+- Defer query parameter handling (tracking) and IDN/punycode normalization.

 ## TODO
-- Design sanitization rules and implement a strict, simple plain text output path.
+- Define sanitization rules and apply them to the text output path.
-- Implement Markdown output with links, sections, and formatting preserved.
+- Define attribute and URL scheme policies (href/src) and implement filtering.
+- Add tag allowlist rules for HTML-to-text/Markdown conversion.
 - Draft a sidecar metadata format and file naming scheme.
 - Draft a WP-CLI import script and CSV schema.
 - Add sanitization tool evaluation notes and sample config.